-3 AIIB Charter, art 3-2 (admission of members), art 7-1 (issuance of non-par stock), art 11-2(vi) (approval of other types of financing), art 16-8 (establishment of subsidiaries) and art 58-1 (extension of the deadline for deposit of instruments of ratification).
+&lt;sup>98 AIIB Charter, art 3-2 (admission of members), art 7-1 (issuance of non-par stock), art 11-2(vi) (approval of other types of financing), art 16-8 (establishment of subsidiaries) and art 58-1 (extension of the deadline for deposit of instruments of ratification).

-4 For a detailed comparison of qualified majorities, see Lichtenstein (n ), Table 7.4.
+&lt;sup>99 For a detailed comparison of qualified majorities, see Lichtenstein (n \), Table 7.4.

-5 IBRD Charter, art V, s 4 (b) (Governors representing four-fifths majority of total voting power to increase the number of Executive Directors) and art VIII (a) (three-fifths of members having 85% of total voting power to amend the Charter).
+&lt;sup>100 IBRD Charter, art V, s 4 (b) (Governors representing four-fifths majority of total voting power to increase the number of Executive Directors) and art VIII (a) (three-fifths of members having 85 percent of total voting power to amend the Charter).

-6 EBRD Charter, art 56-1 for Charter amendments (three-fourths of members, including at least two Central and Eastern European countries, holding four-fifths of total voting power).
-The EBRD majority for access decisions is three-fourths of the Governors representing 85% of the total voting power.
+EBRD Charter, art 56-1 for Charter amendments (three-fourths of members, including at least two Central and Eastern European countries, holding four-fifths of total voting power).
+The EBRD majority for access decisions is three-fourths of the Governors representing 85 percent of the total voting power.
 EBRD Charter, art 8-4 (iii).
+Specific regional majorities were introduced with the advent of non-regional membership in IADB, and later in AfDB.
+These include: